citp/privacy-policy-historical/t/tr/tra/trailfinders.com.md

-> *The following text is extracted and transformed from the trailfinders.com privacy policy that was archived on 2012-05-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120527205545id_/http%3A//www.trailfinders.com/media.nsf/privacy%3Freadform) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the trailfinders.com privacy policy that was archived on 2012-11-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121116192829id_/http%3A//www.trailfinders.com/media.nsf/privacy%3Freadform) for the most accurate reproduction.*

-# None
+# Privacy Policy - Trailfinders the Travel Experts

 Trailfinders Ltd, and, on our behalf, Nedstat are committed to protecting the privacy of trailfinders.com users and the overall integrity of the internet.